-The Microsoft Outlook plug-in will compare the final number digits of the Caller ID with the final number digits that appear in your contact’s phone number.
-If you configure this parameter to compare a high number of digits, there's a greater chance that the Caller ID will match up with the contact, but it's possible that the Caller ID will not always match up with some contacts.
+The Microsoft Outlook plugin will compare the final number digits of the Caller ID with the final number digits that appear in your contact’s phone number.
+If you configure this parameter to compare a high number of digits, there's a greater chance that the Caller ID will match up with the contact, but it's possible that the Caller ID will not always match up with a contact.
 If you configure the maximum digit length to compare to a lower number of digits, you get less accuracy when matching the Caller ID with your contacts.

-Check the “Show Folder Selection Dialog” to let you choose in which contact folder create the contact when it’s not found.
+Check the “Show Folder Selection Dialog” to enable the option to choose in which contact folder to create the contact when it’s not found.

 - Open your contact’s section within Outlook.